Read the full stored bill text

 nationwide pediatric cancer advocacy nonprofit organization.

-members shall serve five-year terms and shall annually elect a
+five-year terms and shall annually elect a chairperson from the

-compensation but are eligible for reimbursement of expenses pursuant to title
+are eligible for reimbursement of expenses pursuant to title 38, chapter 4,

-to health care providers and research institutions that are located in this
+health care providers and research institutions that are located in this state,

 monies awarded may be used in a collaborative study or research program with